 - cravings for sugary foods

-- retching while brushing teeth.
+- gagging while brushing teeth.

-Vomiting during pregnancy can damage teeth
+Vomiting can damage teeth

 - Rinse your mouth thoroughly with plain tap water.

-- Follow up with a fluoridated mouthwash.
+- Follow up with a mouthwash containing fluoride.

-Retching while brushing teeth
+Retching or gagging while brushing teeth

 - It may help to close your eyes and concentrate on your breathing.

-- Try other distractions, such as listening to music.
+- Try listening to music.